Investing can be one of the best ways to grow your money and help to ensure your long-term financial wellbeing.

 Types of fund

-Managed fund: these funds are also called mutual funds.
+Managed fund: These funds are also called mutual funds.
 Money is contributed by different investors and is managed by an individual investor (called a fund manager) or a group of investors.
 A fund manager can be active (meaning they regularly change the assets in the fund to try to get the best return) or passive (they change the assets infrequently e.g. once a year) – actively managed funds usually have higher fees.

-Index fund: track the performance of a particular set of assets.
+Index fund: Track the performance of a particular set of assets.
 Common index funds track the performance of stock exchanges, such as the FTSE 100 index.

-There’s a large range of funds and shares in terms of their risk, but no matter how low the apparent risk is, there’s always a chance that you might lose all of your money.
+There’s a large range of funds and shares in terms of their risk.
+But no matter how low the apparent risk is, there’s always a chance that you might lose all of your money.

-What is the difference between investing and trading?
+What's the difference between investing and trading?

 It’s important to distinguish between investing and trading because they represent two very different behaviours.

 Investing is about buying assets that will bring you long-term gains.
 There’s no intention of making money in the short term.
-The time horizon for an investment can be anywhere from 1 year or longer.
+The time horizon for an investment can be anywhere from one year or longer.

 On the flip side, trading is all about buying and selling assets for short-term profit.
 Whereas investing focuses on the value of the investment, trading solely focuses on prices and trying to take advantage of fluctuations in price.